 It’s important to know if your car is gas or diesel.
 Filling up with the wrong fuel can be a costly mistake.
-Let’s look at how to avoid it and what steps to take if you have filled the wrong fuel.
+Let’s look at how to avoid it and what steps to take if you have filled in the wrong fuel.

 To identify if your car is gasoline or diesel, open the fuel flap and locate the fuel label.
 The label will specify ‘Diesel Only’ or ‘Unleaded Only’.
 If the sticker is missing, refer to the owner’s manual.

-In this post I’ll show you how to tell the difference between gas or diesel cars and how to tell a gas from a diesel pump at the gas station.
+In this post, I’ll show you how to tell the difference between gas or diesel cars and how to tell a gas from a diesel pump at the gas station.
 You’ll also learn what to do if you have made an error and pumped incorrect fuel into your car.

 How To Identify A Gas From Diesel Car

 The fastest way to identify what fuel type your car takes is by opening the fuel flap.
-Inside the fuel flap you’ll find a sticker specifying the correct fuel type.
+Inside the fuel flap, you’ll find a sticker specifying the correct fuel type.
 It will state Unleaded only or Diesel only.
 If your car isn’t new, the sticker may be missing.

-If the User Manual is not in the Glove Compartment, call to a car dealer, repair shop or car rental company, they are around cars and will know which type engine is fitted by looking under the hood.
+If the User Manual is not in the Glove Compartment, call a car dealer, repair shop or car rental company, they are around cars and will know which type of engine is fitted by looking under the hood.
 Or you could call whomever you have borrowed the vehicle from.

 What are the Different Pumps for Gas and Diesel?

 There are a few reasons you might be asking this question.
 You may be new to driving, you might be driving a rental or a borrowed car.
 If this is your first car and your first time to fill your tank you need to know if your car takes gas or diesel and we’ve already covered that one (sticker inside fuel flap).